johnmidgley/opencola/README.md

 |[`web-ui`](web-ui/README.md)| The frontend for the application (Clojurescript)|
 |[`extension`](extension/chrome/README.md)| The chrome browser extension (HTML, JS, CSS)|
 |[`install`](install/README.md)| Scripts building and generating installers for the collaboration tool (Bash) |

+You can also navigate the code through the filesystem and explore the `README.md` files found in most relevant directories.

+# Future Work

+While the application and toolkit provide a solid foundation, there are a number of imporovements we're thinking about:

+* Mobile Application: Work in progress
+* Multi-device support: Allow for the same user to run and synchronize their data across devices.
+* Private Messaging: Allow peers to send private messages to each other.
+* Invitations: Allow users to "invite" connections within the network, so that people can get connected without having to exchange tokens outside the network.

+# Feedback
+We'd love to hear your thoughts.
+Feel free to file an issue or start a discussion.